GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-98/index.md

   - chrome-98
 ---

-{% partial 'devtools/banner.md' %}
+{% include 'partials/devtools/en/banner.md' %}

 {% YouTube id='YqkIS88VulM' %}

 ## Preview feature: Full-page accessibility tree {: #a11y-tree }

 The new **Full-page accessibility tree** makes it easier for you to get an overview of the full-page [accessibility tree](/blog/full-accessibility-tree/#what-is-the-accessibility-tree) and help you better understand how your web content is exposed to assistive technology.

 In the **Elements** panel, open the **Accessibility** pane and select **Enable full-page accessibility tree** checkbox.
 Then, reload DevTools and you will see a new accessibility button in the **Elements** panel.

 You can click on it to toggle to the **Full-page accessibility tree** view.
 You can expand nodes or click to see details in the  **Accessibility** pane.

 Select a node and toggle back to the DOM tree view.
 The corresponding DOM node is selected now.
 This is a great way to understand the mapping between the DOM node and its accessibility tree node.
 This works for DOM tree ⬌ Accessibility tree view too!